usbong/game-off-2025post-test/README.md

 6) 20260803;<br/>
 +fixed: partly the bug that causes the hero to move twice as fast when moving to the left; I simply did `newMainImageTileProjectilePosX/2` when the value is `negative`, although I'm not too certain why I needed to do so.
 Meanwhile, moving the viewport along with the hero makes the hero also move twice as fast.
 To partly solve this, I made the viewport move just when the hero's `x` position passes `iStageMaxWidth/10` where `iStageMaxWidth=640` pixels.
 At the moment, `stage` means the default viewport size, and not the expanded stage, which is now at `1152px` instead of `640px`.

+7) 20260805;<br/>
++fixed: fireball explosion not displayed in the correct position when the hero simultaneously moves and the viewport along with it.
+This took me longer to fix due to the pertinent object variable for this animation image wasn't yet initialized as I had thought.
+The current code size has increased to `23,610` lines of code.
+Performing `code refactoring` will be necessary.

 ## Select Software Development Productivity Tools